-Why was the Jeremiah known as the weeping prophet?
+Why was Jeremiah known as the weeping prophet?
 This Book of Jeremiah Bible study explores what caused him (and God) so much grief.

 There are many things we can learn even today from the prophecies of Jeremiah.
 The insights we can gain about God through the study of Jeremiah are timeless and applicable to people of all time periods.

-The prophet Jeremiah not only began his time in Judah during a time of political and military unrest but ended it that way as well.
+The prophet Jeremiah not only began his time in Judah during a time of political and military unrest, but ended it that way as well.
 The entire region was at the mercy of the superpowers of the day.

-As F. B. Huey in the New American Commentary points out, we cannot really understand the Book of Jeremiah apart from the historical currents that prevailed during his forty years.
+As F. B. Huey in The New American Commentary points out, we cannot really understand the Book of Jeremiah apart from the historical currents that prevailed during his forty years.

-Although it may have been a chronological narrative originally, its thought that a later arrangement resulted in the current format where topics are grouped together.
+Although it may have been a chronological narrative originally, it's thought that a later arrangement resulted in the current format where topics are grouped together.
 For more information on this you might consult this article.

-We will present the timeframe in which the lessons below occur if possible.
+We'll present the timeframe in which the lessons below occur if possible.

 Huey, F. B. Jeremiah, Lamentations.
 Vol. 16.
 The New American Commentary.
 Nashville: Broadman & Holman Publishers, 1993.